 Female orcas share all the fish they catch, mostly with their offspring.
 Male orcas only share their food about 15% of the time, usually with their mothers.
 Orca pods need enough food so they can stick together, and help feed each other.

 North Pacific Bigg’s (transient) orcas are considered the most genetically distinct of all the world’s ecotypes.

 Three orca ecotypes live in the North Pacific: residents, Bigg’s and offshores.
 Each type is genetically distinct, and has its own unique language, culture, prey preferences and hunting strategies.

 Orcas produce sound by a process known as echolocation.

 They do this by forcing air through their nasal passages, and then amplifying and projecting the sound through a fatty area of their head called the melon.
 Orcas have the most powerful and sophisticated echolocation of any animal on Earth.

-Southern resident killer whales have 5 times higher toxic loads than harbour seals in the same area.
+Southern Resident orcas have contaminant loads five times higher than harbour seals in the same area.

-And transient killer whales have as much as 15 times the toxic load of local seals, as they further concentrate toxins from the mammals that they eat.
-(Resident orcas eat salmon, which don’t contain as many toxins).
+Bigg’s orcas have as much as 15 times the contaminant load of local seals, as they accumulate toxins from their marine mammal prey.
+Resident orcas eat salmon, which don’t contain as many toxins.

-The population has decreased by over 10% since 2003.
-A small population leaves them vulnerable to catastrophic events, such as oil spills, while low genetic variability can lead to inbreeding depression.
-Southern residents need protection now or soon it will be too late.
+This small endangered population is vulnerable to catastrophic events, such as oil spills, and low genetic variability, which can lead to inbreeding.
+Southern Residents need protection now or soon it will be too late.